Probiotics and Chemotherapy: Can You Take Them Together?

 Why is this important?

-Many cancer patients reach for probiotics on their own.
-The supplements are sold in every pharmacy, often promoted for general immune support or to counter the diarrhea that chemotherapy can cause.
-The marketing rarely warns about the bloodstream-infection risk in this exact population.
+Probiotics are sold in every pharmacy, often promoted for general immune support or to counter the diarrhea that chemotherapy can cause.
+The marketing rarely flags the bloodstream-infection risk in this specific population, so many patients reach for them on their own with good intentions.

-There is also nuance.
-Some clinical trials have used carefully selected probiotic strains in cancer patients without observed bacteremia.
-The strains, doses, and patient selection in those trials were tightly controlled, which is very different from a patient buying a random multi-strain capsule at the supermarket and starting it at home.
+There is real nuance here.
+Some clinical trials have used carefully selected probiotic strains in cancer patients without observed bloodstream infections.
+But those trials used tightly controlled strains, controlled preparation, and selected patients, which is very different from buying a random multi-strain capsule and starting it at home during treatment.

 What should you do?

-If you are receiving chemotherapy, do not start a probiotic supplement on your own.
-Speak with your oncology team first.
-Ask specifically about your nadir period, the days after each cycle when your white blood cell count is lowest, because that is when the risk is highest.
-Probiotic-fortified drinks, kombucha, and unpasteurized fermented foods should also be discussed with the team.
+Before starting or changing anything: Do not start a probiotic supplement, probiotic-fortified drink, kombucha, or unpasteurized fermented food on your own during chemotherapy.
+Raise it with your oncology team first, and ask specifically about your nadir period, the days after each cycle when your white blood cell count is lowest, because that is when the risk is highest.

+Every day during treatment: If your team has cleared a specific product, follow their guidance exactly.
 If you are caring for someone on chemotherapy at home, do not give them probiotic capsules out of a good intention to support their gut.
-Even handling probiotic capsules near a central venous catheter such as a port or PICC line has been linked to bloodstream infection.
+Handling probiotic capsules near a central venous catheter, such as a port or PICC line, has itself been linked to bloodstream infection, so keep capsules away from these lines.

 Which specific products are affected?